 Next, find the new payment in the Stripe Dashboard.
 Successful payments appear in the Dashboard’s list of payments.
 When you click a payment, it takes you to the payment details page.
 The Checkout summary section contains billing information and the list of items purchased, which you can use to manually fulfill the order.

 Stripe Checkout doesn’t need configuration or integration changes to enable Apple Pay or Google Pay.
 Stripe handles these payments the same way as other card payments.

 Stripe Checkout doesn’t support Google Pay or Apple Pay for Stripe accounts or customers in India.
 If your IP address is in India, you can’t test your Google Pay or Apple Pay integration, even if the Stripe account is based outside India.

 A Checkout Session displays the Apple Pay button only to customers who can use it.
 Apple Pay is available when all of the following conditions are true:

 Welcome to the Stripe Shell!

 Stripe Shell is a browser-based shell with the Stripe CLI pre-installed.
-Login to Stripe
+Log in to your

-docs and press Control + Backtick on your keyboard to start managing your Stripe resources
+Stripe account and press Control + Backtick (`) on your keyboard to start managing your Stripe